GilChrist19/mPlex/Main/Verily/README.md

 derived for the original kernel generation stuff, but works for any transition matrix, as long as it is provides daily rates and is Markovian (the standar format for MGDrive and mPlex).

+### 20200917

+Yogita is getting weird results from both kernels (Tomas' and the exp one).
+So Tomas provided another kernel ([Kernel3](./c2_kernel2.Rds)) and I'll generate sims from it.

+### 20200918

+Mistake in the kernel.
+New Kernel3 available, generating new sims.